MEET THE TEAM

 Coffee makes Bashair happy, macchiato from Kaldis, in particular!

 Paul lives in London, UK and focuses on research and policy advocacy around migration, diaspora development and humanitarian response.
 Paul has 20 years’ experience in managing community development and public health projects, as well as conducting research in Africa, Europe, and the UK.
 From 2012 to 2020, Paul was the Policy and Engagement Manager at the African Foundation for Development (AFFORD), a leading African diaspora organisation in the UK.
 Paul is also a Research Associate at the Centre of African Studies, SOAS, University of London, where his interests include: diasporas, migration, and development; culture, health, and migrant communities; and Islamic models of development in North Africa and the Horn.
 Paul, our most accomplished linguist, speaks and writes Arabic, Amharic, Kiswahili, French and English.

 Another coffee lover, this time Ethiopian, Paul is a father of several cats!

-Orvil is based in London, UK and his focus areas are accounting and business support.
-He has held Chief Financial Officer and Finance Director roles in various organisations prior to joining Shabaka.
-Orvil holds both MBA and FCCA qualifications.
+Orvil lives in London, UK and focuses on accounting and business support.
+He holds both MBA and FCCA qualifications and, prior to joining Shabaka, held both Chief Financial Officer and Finance Director roles in various organisations.

 Orvil is a Caribbean son who enjoys the diverse cultures of the United Kingdom.